alwaysbegrowing/handbook/README.md

 **Figure 1:** Value of convertible bond.
 Assumes price of collateral asset is 1 USD at issuance and non-convertible bond is valued at 1 USD.

 ## Bond offering
 A bond offering constitutes the initial pricing, issuance, and sale of bonds.

+### Issuance
 To start a bond offering, bond issuers choose the following parameters, among others.

-- Auction period
-  - Start and end datetime of the bond offering
-- Funding threshold
-  - Desired borrow amount
-- APR cap
+- Bond Amount
-  - Maximum interest rate issuer is willing to pay
+  - Number of bonds to issue
 - Term length
   - Amount of time until bond matures
 - Collateral